Fahim98/react-weather-app/README.md

-# Getting Started with Create React App
+# 🌦️ React Weather App

+This is a simple and responsive **Weather App** built with **React.js**.
+It allows users to check real-time weather information for any city using the **OpenWeatherMap API**.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+> This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## 🚀 Features

+- Search weather by city name
+- Displays temperature, weather condition, humidity, and wind speed
+- Uses real-time data from OpenWeatherMap

+## Install dependencies

+npm install

+##Get a free API key from OpenWeatherMap

+>Create a .env file in the root directory and add your API key like this:
+REACT_APP_WEATHER_API_KEY=your_api_key_here

 ## Available Scripts